ayushc121/AndurilGP/README.md

 **5. Gate NED position.** The 3D range is projected along the world-frame ray and added to the drone's current NED position.

-If vision is unavailable (no detection in the current frame), the controller falls back to the MAVLink track data gate positions, which are provided in NED coordinates by the simulator at session start.

 ---

 ## Coordinate Frames